Back to jobs

 CMEsquared® is dedicated to improving clinical care and patient outcomes by providing the highest quality education in dermatology for dermatologists and other providers who care for patients with skin disorders.
 CMEsquared® develops both live and enduring CME-accredited activities in collaboration with ACCME-accredited joint providers.
 Areas of experience and expertise include medical, surgical, and cosmetic dermatology, dermatopathology, pediatric dermatology, and important, late-breaking updates in general dermatology.
 CMEsquared® accredited education is developed based on a thorough assessment of identified educational needs, resulting in timely, relevant learning opportunities that convey actionable knowledge, skills, and tools.
 For more details on our portfolio of conferences and programs please visit cmesquared.org.
 To view our portfolio of companies, visit HCEsquared.com

-• Vision - the ability to zoom out, take a point of view on “What does good look like” and passionately communicate this across and outside the organization
+• Vision – the ability to zoom out, define what “good” looks like, and clearly communicate that direction across and beyond the organization.

-• Strategic problem solving - the ability to define how to get to the vision by breaking the opportunity or problem down to simple and executable strategies.
-Be resourceful and solution-oriented
+• Strategic problem solving – the ability to translate vision into action by breaking complex opportunities or challenges into simple, executable strategies.

-• Accountability and collaboration - the ability to take ownership and be accountable for the outcome and motivate others to work effectively across the organization and set clear expectations
+• Accountability and collaboration – the ability to take ownership of outcomes while motivating others to work effectively across the organization and setting clear expectations.

 Title: Grant Outcomes Analyst